AlexWako/Data-Analyst-Portfolio/README.md

 ## Projects

-This section is a list of some data analytics projects I have completed and a short description of it.
+This section is a list of some programming and data analytics projects I have completed and a short description of it.

 ### Python